Every B2B company wants to acquire customers and boost revenue. Therefore, sales reps are under a lot of pressure to deliver results.

 Possible solutions

-- Use only the sales tools you need: one of the main factors driving the boom in data is the tools that supply different customer and sales data.
+• Use only the sales tools you need: One of the main factors driving the boom in data is the tools that supply different customer and sales data.
 To keep up with the trend, sales teams often subscribe to so many tools to have a “complete” view of their prospects.
 Unfortunately, these tools end up providing unnecessary data and most sales reps fail to exploit them.
 It’s vital to use tools that provide the data you need.

 Challenge #6.
 Decision by committee or group of people